Teaching Statement.

-As a graphic design faculty member, I aim to bring “real-world” current projects and applications to the classroom to develop the skills and portfolios necessary for students to compete and prosper in today’s design profession.
+In my teaching I bring practice-based projects and applications to the classroom to develop the skills and portfolios necessary for students to compete and prosper in today’s design profession.
+As an educator, I:

 Instill

-fundamental design principles, processes and methodologies, craft, tools and techniques that will become the foundation of a student's ability to problem solve and communicate visually throughout their education, and into their professional careers.
-In the studio, I will encourage students to become fully engaged with the assignments using instructional conversation, collaborative projects, constructive peer feedback and idea exchange.
+fundamental design principles, processes, and methodologies, craft, tools, and techniques that will become the foundation of a student's ability to problem solve and communicate visually throughout their education, and into their professional careers.
+In the studio, I encourage students to become fully engaged with the assignments using instructional conversation, collaborative projects, constructive peer feedback and idea exchange.

 Share